-The Ship at Dunwich is well worth a visit for the good locally sourced seasonal produce as well as the proper pub interior and good friendly service - there's a lovely open fire in winter and a big terraced garden in the summer.
-It gets busy though in the height of the season.
+The Ship at Dunwich is well worth a visit for the good locally sourced seasonal produce as well as the proper pub interior and good friendly service - there's a lovely open fire in autumn and a big terraced garden in the summer.
+It gets busy though in the height of the season 01728 648219

-A visit to Walberwick should definitely include a visit to The Bell Inn, which is a very easy place to drop in for food or a drink.
+A visit to Walberwick should definitely include a visit to The Bell Inn, a quaint pub with plenty of space for inside eating as well as a large beer garden from which you can see the sea; a very easy place to drop in for food or a drink 01502 723109

 The Eel's Foot at Eastbridge is a good local pub if you are visiting RSPB Minsmere - great food, lovely setting and you can do some really good walks from there (into Minsmere and across to the beach and heath at Dunwich).
 They also offer cycle hire and there's some quiet lanes to explore down towards Snape Maltings 01728 830154

 If you are visiting Norwich, check out The Bicycle Shop on St Benedict's Street- it's a great place to eat and people watch!
 Very popular, good simple food and great music in a separate space downstairs.
 It's small though so call ahead to book or check what's on 01603 625777

 For a good walk/cafe/plant pitstop, check out Dingle Hill Tea Rooms and nursery.
 There's lots of outdoor seating, it's child-friendly and a beautiful spot to start or finish a walk around Dingle Marshes and Dunwich.
 It's one of our favourites!
 01728 648872